London, United Kingdom

 I have always wanted to be a writer, and so I spent many years learning my craft and developing my talent.
 I learned how to write in the old-fashioned way – by living on the poverty line for many years while spending all my time writing.
 I learned about life, I learned about people, I learned about myself, and I learned how to write.
 I wrote three novels – the first was so bad I binned it.
 The second wasn’t much better.
 The third was good.
 During this time I also wrote poetry - some of which was published in poetry magazines; I wrote short stories and won a short story prize along the way; I wrote and produced plays and screenplays as well.

-In 2006 my fourth novel The Virgin Goddess, which took me five years to research and write, was published by Kennedy & Boyd Ltd. Unfortunately the publisher published my work without incorporating my editorial changes.
+In 2006 my fourth novel The Virgin Goddess, which took me five years to research and write, was published by Kennedy & Boyd Ltd. Unfortunately the publisher published my work without incorporating my editorial changes or even editing it himself.
 So I took my copyright back after a long battle and re-published it myself (edited to my satisfaction).

 This is what has been said about it:

 “The Virgin Goddess is a meticulously researched story of a girl who was selected as the Royal Kumari of Kathmandu, Nepal at the age of four.
 A Kumari is a girl who is worshipped as a living goddess.
 The author reveals a clear-eyed understanding of the deep spiritual knowledge that nourishes this cultural practice.
-It is a beautifully written, perceptive and witty tale of a goddess who learns how to become a human being….”
+The novel is a powerful meditation on society, culture and identity."

-It is available on Amazon.com and Amazon.co.uk and can be ordered from all bookshops.
+The Virgin Goddess is available on Amazon.com and all the Amazon sites.
+It can be ordered from all bookshops.

 Interests: Walking, reading, yoga, meditation, science, dancing, music, art, Bollywood films, theatre, the world, travelling, people, life....